yuizho/repo-insights/README.md

 Commands:
-  pr        This command allows you to get activity data of a GitHub Pull... releases  This command allows you to get a releases data of a...
+  pr        This command allows you to get activity data of a GitHub Pull... release  This command allows you to get a releases data of a...
 ```

 ### Pull Request